Stock concentrate mixing rates & feed schedules

 3-Doser: Three separate stock tanks — Part A, Part B, and Bloom each get their own injector.
 This is the standard setup and allows full flexibility with per-phase recipe adjustments.

 2-Doser: Two stock tanks — Part A in one, and Part B + Bloom combined in the other.
 Used in facilities with only two injectors.
-Locks all phases to the Stack recipe since the B-to-Bloom ratio is fixed in a single tank.
+Locks all phases to the Swell recipe since the B-to-Bloom ratio is fixed in a single tank.
+The two tanks are balanced to run within ~1 mL/gal of each other, so in practice set both dosers to the same injection rate and confirm with EC/PPM validation.

-PhosZyme is added to the Part B stock tank (or the combined B + Bloom tank in 2-doser mode).
-It contains phosphorus-digesting enzymes that improve nutrient availability.
+PhosZyme is added to its carrier stock tank at 10% of the carrier's weight — 5 lb per 50-lb tank — which keeps the applied dose at or near the 0.4 g/gal target across the chart.
+The carrier is Part B (or the combined B + Bloom tank in 2-doser mode).
+PhosZyme is not calcium-compatible, so it never goes in a tank with Part A. It contains phosphorus-digesting enzymes that improve nutrient availability.
 When enabled, the calculator automatically scales all dosages down slightly so the total EC — including PhosZyme's contribution — still hits your target.
-Most facilities include PhosZyme by default.
+Toggle it on if your feed program includes PhosZyme.

 Si is a silica supplement used as a foliar spray at 0.5–2 mL/gal, once weekly, from veg through week 3 of flower.